daeken/Shaderforth/Readme.md

 Macro locals are assigned with `=>name` and exist only at compile-time.
 This allows you to easily give names to your intermediate values, without bloating your compiled shaders.
 In addition, you can store blocks, arrays, and other pieces of compile-time data in macro locals.

+To assign to a macro local while ensuring that the value is backed by a variable (to prevent pollution of the runtime namespace), you can use the `=$name` operation.

 Arrays and Vectors
 ------------------